-, and reached international renown for his work in the Venice Biennale in 1954.
+, and reached international renown for his work at the Venice Biennale in 1954.

-and nudes, which he often depicted in arresting close-up.
-His early work was meticulously painted, and so he has sometimes been described as a Realist artist, but the subjectivity and intensity of his work has always set him apart from the sober tradition characterized by British figurative post-war art.
+Early on, he established what would become a lifelong focus on portraits and nudes, which he often depicted in arresting close-up.
+His early work was meticulously painted, and has sometimes been described as Realism, but the subjectivity and intensity of his work has always set him apart from the sober tradition characterized by British figurative Post-War art.
 As an emerging painter, Freud was heavily influenced by British artist Francis Bacon